PORTUGAL 10 Days

 Porto is the birthplace of port wine production.
 Port wine is usually sweeter, stronger, thicker, and has more alcohol than regular wine.

-Some of the best food in Europe can be found here.
-Gourmet steakhouses, brunch cafes and food markets.
+Some of Europe's best food is here.
+Gourmet steakhouses, brunch cafes, and food markets.

 Overnight: Porto, (3 nights)